-- (a) "Sanitized" means to wipe or spray the surface with a sanitizing solution, let the surface air dry or wipe dry after 2 minutes with a single service towel, or according to the manufacturer's directions. - (b) "School" means a building or part of a building that is owned or leased by, or under the control of, a public or private school or school system for the purpose of instruction as required by the revised school code, 1976 PA 451, MCL 380.1 to 380.1853, which is occupied by 6 or more students, and which is used 4 or more hours per day or more than 12 hours per week.
+- (a) "Sanitized" means to wipe or spray the surface with a sanitizing solution, let the surface air dry or wipe dry after 2 minutes with a single service towel, or according to the manufacturer's directions. - (b) "School" means a building or part of a building that is owned or leased by, or under the control of, a public or private school or school system for the purpose of instruction as required by the revised school code, 1976 PA 451, MCL 380.1 to 380.1852, which is occupied by 6 or more students, and which is used 4 or more hours per day or more than 12 hours per week. - (c) "School-age child" means that term as defined in section 1(aa) of the act, MCL 722.111. - (d) "Serious injury" means that term as defined in section 2b of 1973 PA 116, MCL 722.122b.

-- (c) "School-age child" means that term as defined in section 1(aa) of the act, MCL 722.111(aa). - (d) "School-age program director" means the program director of a center serving only school-age children. - (e) "Site supervisor" means an individual who oversees the daily operation of a school age program when a multi-site director has been named.
-The site supervisor must meet all requirements as defined under R 400.8119. - (f) "Staff" means any compensated employee of a center. - (g) "Supervised volunteer" means a person 16 years of age or older, who provides service for a child care center that is not compensated, and who is supervised at all times when children are in care. - (h) "Toddler" means an individual who is 13 through 30 months of age. - (i) "Unsupervised volunteer" means an individual who is 18 years of age or older, who provides service for a child care center that is not compensated, and who has been determined eligible by the department to be unsupervised with children. - (j) "Well-defined space" means space designed and used exclusively for a specific group of children.
+- (e) "School-age program director" means the program director of a center serving only school-age children. - (f) "Site supervisor" means an individual who oversees the daily operation of a school age program when a multi-site director has been named.
+The site supervisor must meet all requirements under R 400.8119. - (g) "Staff" means any compensated employee of a center. - (h) "Supervised volunteer" means a person 16 years of age or older, who provides service for a child care center that is not compensated, and who is supervised at all times when children are in care. - (i) "Unsupervised volunteer" means an individual who is 18 years of age or older, who provides service for a child care center that is not compensated, and who has been determined eligible by the department to be unsupervised with children. - (j) "Well-defined space" means space designed and used exclusively for a specific group of children.